mnot/I-D/http-encryption-encoding/draft.md

 These parameters are used to determine a content encryption key.
 The key derivation process is described in {{derivation}}.

-In addition to key determination parameters, the "bs" parameter includes a positive integer value that describes the block size.
+In addition to key determination parameters, the "rs" parameter includes a positive integer value that describes the record size.

 ## Content Encryption Key Derivation {#derivation}